satra/NiPyPe-Paper/nipype_paper.rst

 Workflows in parallel on a variety of environments from local multi-core workstations to high-performance clusters.
 In the SPM workflow for single subject functional data analysis (see Figure 9), only a few components can be parallelized.
-However, running this workflow across several subjects provides room for embarrassingly parallel execution.
+However, running this Workflow across several subjects provides room for embarrassingly parallel execution.
 Running this Workflow in distributed mode for 69 subjects on a compute cluster (40 cores distributed across 6 machines) took 1 hour and 40